 Shoulder panels or dropped shoulder seams can be good for avoiding pack rub, while mesh side panels can enhance air circulation for high intensity workouts.
 Zipped collars can be also useful for added on-demand ventilation.

 Choosing the Right Base Layer

 When choosing your best option, it’s important to focus on your needs.
 Your base layer should be a good match for the temperature, your activity level, body type and any personal preferences.

 If you tend to feel the cold you may want to opt for a heavier weight, or if you intend on going trail running you may want to layer a lightweight option even in the middle of winter.

 A great versatile all-rounder for winter hiking is a mediumweight merino base layer.
 It also can be worn by itself in warmer seasons and thanks to merino wool’s excellent thermoregulatory properties, you won’t suddenly go from feeling too hot to too cold.

 Its natural resistance to odors makes it suitable for wearing for days on end on the trail, while its cozy, soft-touch and good fitted looks also make merino base layers an equally great choice for wearing around the house or out and about.
 So, while they may cost a bit more, their uses are wider ranging.

-Finding the best base layer for women can take a little time and effort.
+Finding the best base layer for women in 2021 can take a little time and effort.
 However, the extra comfort and warmth that you’ll experience out on the trail makes it well worth while.

-Ultimately, the best base layer is the one that fits you well and breathes appropriately for your activity levels while keeping your comfortably warm and dry.
+Ultimately, the best choice is the one that fits you well and breathes appropriately for your activity levels while keeping your comfortably warm and dry.

-We hope you this article useful, please share it around your networks if you did 🙂
+We hope you found this article useful, please share it around your networks if you did 🙂